saar1221/FitMyMenu/README.md

 ![](all%20images/designer.PNG)

  <br></br>
- all the folder all images need to be in the whamp server inside(www) inside
+ all the folder all images need to be in the whamp server inside(www) inside all the php files